Sigmmma/c20/src/content/hr/hr-ek/hr-foundation/readme.md

 You can also copy the tag name to clipboard or open the path in File Explorer.
 The *X-sync* menu items do nothing.

 # Tag Watcher
-The Search panel of the explorer bar will not work without first running TagWatcher.
+The Search panel of the explorer bar will not return any results without first running TagWatcher.
 To run the program, follow these steps:
 * Navigate to the `bin\tools\bonobo` directory from your HREK install location using Explorer.
 * In the Navigation Bar, type in `cmd` and press enter to open a command prompt window.
 * In the command prompt window type in `TagWatcher` followed by the root directory of your HREK folder, surrounded by quotes.